henrybennett94/Blog-It/README.md

 ### ERD

-Entity Relational Diagram to demonstrate the structure of the database models.
+Entity Relational Diagrams to demonstrate the structure of the database models.

-#### Post
+#### Post model

 | KEY         | Entity     | Data        |
 |-------------|------------|-------------|